-Joseph Kim is an assistant on the Human Freedom Initiative at the George W. Bush Institute.
+Joseph Kim is an assistant and Expert in Residence on the Human Freedom Initiative at the George W. Bush Institute.
 He was born and raised in North Korea.
 At the age of 12, his father died of starvation and he was separated from his mother and sister.

 In 2006, Joseph escaped North Korea and went to China.
 In China, he connected with an international NGO called Liberty in North Korea (LiNK).
 A year later, he left China for the United States and claimed refugee status under the North Korean Human Rights Act, signed by President George W. Bush in 2004.